Feng Shui New Year 2023: Date, calendar, charms

 The new position of each flying star allows to attribute to each geographical area of the house specificities related to the current year, in addition to the fixed characters already predefined, which you can consult on the calculation page of your Kua number of birth (element, lucky directions, compatibility).

-Feng Shui element of the month and fortune, according to your Kua number
+Feng Shui element of the month according to your Kua number and your resulting luck and fortune

 * The dates of the Feng Shui New Year and of the Feng Shui months are immovable.
 They always stay the same each year.